kamuju25/opentelemetry-microservices-k8s/07-IaC-Terraform/04-terraform-statefile.md

 ## Terraform state file locking

 Even when using a remote backend (S3), multiple team members can still run `terraform apply` at the same time.
 This creates a `race condition`, where both users try to update the same infrastructure simultaneously, causing conflicts.
 State locking solves this by locking the state file when one person runs Terraform.
 While locked, others must wait.
-On AWS, this locking is commonly implemented using DynamoDB, ensuring only one Terraform execution runs at a time.
+On AWS, this locking is commonly implemented using `DynamoDB`, ensuring only one Terraform execution runs at a time.

 ### If a race condition occurs, you face three primary risks: